apd915/Minimum-Snap-Trajectories/README.md

 # Minimum Snap and Course Trajectories
 Using B-Spline Methods to calculate minimum snap and course trajectories

-Navigate to main folder and install requirements requirements using:
+Navigate to main folder and install requirements using:
 ``` bash
 pip install -r requirements.txt
 ```